cloudevents/spec/expression-language.md

 Operators MUST be evaluated in order, where the parenthesized expressions have the highest priority over all the other operators.

-A CESQL expression, when evaluated, MUST return a value which type is included in the [type system](#31-type-system).

-An evaluation might return an error together with the return value, which the evaluator MUST notify to the user.

 #### 3.7.
 Type casting

 CESQL supports both implicit and explicit type casting among the _primitive_ types.
 Users can perform explicit type